Women's Technology Program

 Contact Us

-WTP was designed and created by MIT students in 2002 who were concerned about the fact that many young women do not consider engineering or computer science despite having strong math and science backgrounds and analytical abilities.
+WTP was created by MIT students in EECS in 2002 who were concerned about the fact that many young women do not consider engineering or computer science majors in college, despite having strong math and science backgrounds and analytical abilities.
+Research into this issue identifies some key pipeline barriers:

 • lack of female role models